This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 b) By reason of that stripping it is written-off.

-I am insured, and my insurer as declared my car a write off or won’t declare it a write off – can I dispute it?
+I am insured, and my insurer has declared my car a write off – can I dispute it?

 When you are insured, an insurer can make an “election” under the insurance policy as to how they settle your claim.